-- 1. Go to Control Panel. - 2.
-View Control Panel by Category.
+- 1. Go to Control Panel, and ensure that you view Control Panel by Category. - 2.
 Click Hardware and Sound.

 - 3. Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 From the Action menu, select Add legacy hardware.
 The Add Hardware Wizard starts. - 5.
 Follow the instructions on the screen.